microsoft/FluidFramework/build-tools/packages/build-cli/docs/generate.md

 ## `flub generate upcoming`

 Generates a summary of all changesets.
+This is used to generate an UPCOMING.md file that provides a single place where developers can see upcoming changes.

 ```
 USAGE